 The Proposed Action would result in short-term effects primarily related to grading and maintenance activities involving the use of vehicles and equipment used for other purposes.
 The Proposed Action would not result in any impacts that would reduce environmental productivity, permanently narrow the range of beneficial uses of the environment, or pose long-term risks to health, safety, or the welfare of the public.

-4.5 MEANS TO MITIGATE AND/OR MONITOR ADVERSE ENVIRONMENTAL IMPACTS
+4.5 MEANS TO MITIGATE AND/OR MONITOR ADVERSE ENVIRONMENTAL IMPACTS \

-The CMs presented in Section 2.5 would be implemented as part of the Proposed Action to reduce potential adverse environmental impacts.
+The CMs presented in Section 2.5 would be incorporated into the project design and implementation to reduce potential adverse environmental impacts.

 CHAPTER 5 REFERENCES